 Porque no los dos?, as the saying goes.

-Here are 2 that I think are looking attractive as long-term investments today.
+Here are 2 ASX shares that I think fit the bill today.

-The post 2 ASX shares I would buy for growth and income appeared first on Motley Fool Australia.
+The post 2 ASX shares I would buy for growth and income for the 2020s appeared first on Motley Fool Australia.

 When Edward Vesely -- our resident dividend expert -- has a stock tip, it can pay to listen.
 With huge winners like Dicker Data (up 126%) and Collins Food (up 79%) under his belt, Edward is building an enviable following amongst investors that are planning for retirement.